DaanVandenBosch/phantasmal-world/README.md

 ### Unit Tests

-Run the unit tests with `./gradlew test`.
+Run the unit tests with `./gradlew check`.
 JS tests are run with Karma and Mocha, JVM tests with Junit 5.

 ### Code Style and Formatting